 “They’ll also help you recover faster after rides, you’ll ﬁnd you’re working with rather than against the bike and any injuries you do sustain will heal quicker.
 I’d say that 70 to 80 per cent of undiagnosed or non-responsive knee issues I see have nothing to do with the joint but are related to core weaknesses.”

 Lying on your back, put your feet ﬂat on the ﬂoor with your knees together and make an angle of 90 degrees.

 Roll your pelvis back so it’s pointing towards the ceiling, pull your belly button towards your spine to activate your deep core and push your back ﬂat against the ground so there’s no arch.
 Hold for 10 seconds, rest brieﬂy and repeat 10 times.

 This exercise speciﬁcally strengthens the transverse abdominis (TVA) core and multiﬁdus spine-stabilising muscles, and helps pelvic proprioception, taking the strain off your lower back and hamstrings.

 “Don’t hold your breath because this can bring in your quads and glutes when you really want to focus all your efforts on the TVAs,” Rabin explains.

 Take things up a gear by pulsing your head towards your midriff and raising your shoulders off the ﬂoor slightly while maintaining full back contact with the ground.
 Again, press down as hard as you can through the line of the belly button.

 Do three sets of 10, keeping complete control throughout each small movement.
-“You’ll be working the crucial corset muscles that are responsible for holding everything together,” says Matt.
+“You’ll be working the crucial corset muscles that are responsible for holding everything together,” says Rabin.